mflx/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I’m a **Digital Product Manager** and **Organizational Consultant** with a proven track record of over 15 years in Berlin’s start-up ecosystem.
+I’m a **Digital Product Executive** and **Organizational Consultant** with a proven track record of over 15 years in Berlin’s start-up ecosystem.
 Loves building innovative products that add real value, and cultivating motivated teams around them.

 Things I currently do:

-* Consulting scaling organizations and teams in Product Management, Tech and Innovation
+* Consulting scaling organizations and teams in Organisation Building, Transformation and Innovation
+* Fractional Product Executive / Director roles
-* [Business Coaching](businesscoach) and sparring for individuals in Product, Tech and Strategy
+* [Business Coaching](businesscoach) and sparring for individuals in Product Management, Tech and Strategy
 * Former Chief Product Officer at an corporate ehealth innovation hub

 Interested in finding out [more about me](credentials/aboutme)?